What's inside an op-amp?

 Well — that’s our cue to wheel out the previously-discussed FET I-V curve:

-As seen in the graph, a range of voltage drops ranging from 1 to 9 V (x scale) can be created by varying current by as little as +/- 10% (y scale).
+As seen in the graph, a spectrum of voltage drops ranging from 0.5 to 9 V (x scale) can be created by varying current by as little as +/- 10% (y scale).

 For a moment, let’s focus only on the part on the left.
 At first, there’s no current flowing through the transistor, so the drain terminal quickly shoots toward Vdd; so does the gate terminal, prompting the transistor to start conducting.
-This, in turn, creates a voltage drop across R, eventually pushing Vgs back toward the cut-off region.
-An equilibrium is reached when the transistor is admitting I = (Vdd - Vth) / R.
+This, in turn, creates a voltage drop across R, eventually lowering the gate voltage toward the cut-off region.
+This is a negative feedback loop; an equilibrium is reached when the transistor is admitting current equal to I = (Vdd - Vth) / R.

-In isolation, this is a pointless trick, but there is a carefully matched transistor on the right.
-It has no feedback mechanism, but is supplied with the same gate voltage — and therefore, should admit the same current through the connected load, increasing or decreasing its own resistance to match.
+On its own, this is worthless, but there is a carefully matched transistor on the right.
+It has no feedback mechanism, but is supplied with the same gate voltage — and therefore, should admit the same current through the connected load, with relatively little dependence on what the load is.

-This particular current mirror is tied to a fixed reference on the left side of the circuit, so it becomes what’s known as a “current source”.
-This term is somewhat sketchy because the device is not a source of any electromotive force in the sense that a battery is; rather, it’s just a variable resistor that tries to maintain a steady flow of electrons whenever attainable.
+This particular current mirror is controlled by a fixed reference — R — so it becomes what’s known as a “current source”.
+This term is somewhat sketchy because the device is not a source of any electromotive force in the sense that a battery would be; rather, it’s just a current-limiting contraption.
 But I digress.

 Current sources have their own (uncommon) circuit symbol, so a revised version of the not-so-long-tailed pair might look this way: